web333wiki/web3-wiki/cards/Data security.md

 Web3 and blockchain technologies introduce new paradigms and challenges for data security:

-- **[[Private Key]] Management:** In self-custodial wallets, users are solely responsible for securing their private keys.
+- **[[Private key]] Management:** In self-custodial wallets, users are solely responsible for securing their private keys.
 Loss or compromise of private keys means loss of assets.
-- **[[Smart Contract]] Security:** Vulnerabilities in smart contract code can lead to irreversible loss of funds.
+- **[[Smart contract]] Security:** Vulnerabilities in smart contract code can lead to irreversible loss of funds.
 Rigorous auditing and formal verification are crucial.
 - **Blockchain Immutability:** While a strength, immutability means that malicious or erroneous transactions, once confirmed, cannot be easily undone.
 Similarly, if sensitive data is mistakenly written to a public blockchain, it cannot be removed.
 - **Decentralized storage Security:** Protecting data stored on decentralized networks (e.g., IPFS) requires different approaches than centralized storage.
 - **[[Oracle|Oracle]] Security:** Ensuring the reliability and security of oracles that feed external data to smart contracts is vital.
-- **Data privacy on Public Blockchains:** Balancing transparency with privacy is a key challenge. [[Zero-Knowledge Proof (ZKP)|Zero-knowledge proofs]] and other privacy-enhancing technologies are being developed to address this.
+- **Data privacy on Public Blockchains:** Balancing transparency with privacy is a key challenge. [[Zero knowledge proof|Zero-knowledge proofs]] and other privacy-enhancing technologies are being developed to address this.

 ## Use Cases & Implications